anshusinha26/Programming-Languages/README.md

 Make sure you have these dependencies installed before running the script.

-# 🤖 Automated Amazon price tracker
+# Automated Amazon Price Tracker

 This project allows you to track the price of a product on Amazon and receive an email alert when the price drops below a preferred value.